 The theme of this year’s Balance Awareness Week was “Uncovering the Mystery” of vestibular diagnosis.
 So many people go for so long trying to figure out what is going on with them that they have to become sleuths to advocate for their own healthcare.

-By working together, VeDA and our Community of Support can advance the funding, research, and policy-making needed to positively impact the lives of millions of people struggling with the confounding, devastating impacts of vestibular dysfunction.
+Thank you to our Community of Support for advancing the funding, research, and policy-making needed to positively impact the lives of millions of people struggling with the impacts of vestibular impairment.

-VeDA will host its first Virtual Vestibular Conference in conjunction with this year’s Balance Awareness Week activities.
-Taking place Sept.
-14-18, 2020, this online conference will bring together vestibular experts and patients from around the world to explore the mystery of the vestibular patient experience.
+VeDA hosted its first Virtual Vestibular Conference from Sept.
+14-18, 2020, in conjunction with Balance Awareness Week 2020.
+This online conference brought together vestibular experts with thousands of people from around the world to explore the mystery of the vestibular patient experience.

 Inviting friends, family members, co-workers, and other connections to participate in and financially support fundraising challenges will help raise awareness of balance-related disorders.
 Additionally, healthcare professionals across a range of balanced-related fields are encouraged to promote Balance Awareness Week at their office, hospital, within their community, and online.
 Other ways to raise awareness include:

 Flamingos are masters of balance - something vestibular patients strive for!
 Celebrate Balance Awareness Week by decorating your home or office with flamingos!
 Post your photos on social media using the hashtag #FionaFlamingo and email then to VeDA to be entered into the Fiona Flamingo Photo Contest.

 A member of VeDA’s international Community of Support, Laura Cala of Perth, Australia, will serve as the 2020 Balance Awareness Week Ambassador.